Fertility Blog

 Now, le'ts discuss stress from an interesting perspective, when it comes to stress and donation!!

-Stress and egg donation / Stress and embryo adoption
+Stress and egg donation / Stress and double donation

 How can your stress affect a donated egg, sperm or embryo that has not even been inside of your body before the day you transfer the embryo?